Posted October 12, 2012

 These three social ventures are succeeding because their business methods make their social goals more achievable.
 But, sometimes it’s the other way around—the social mission creates new potential for the revenue model.

-At Kauzu, our social goals give us access to partners and markets we wouldn’t have with a more conventional business model.
+, our social goals give us access to partners and markets we wouldn’t have with a more conventional business model.
 By designing our job-finding applications specifically for Chicago’s hardest-hit communities, we were able to enlist the help of non-profit workforce development centers to launch them.
-And, while we’d love to someday see ourselves on the cover of Crain’s, last month we proudly celebrated making the cover of StreetWise.
+And, while we’d love to someday see ourselves on the cover of Crain’s

 Rewards of the social enterprise model